semifor/dehoarding/_posts/2014-10-06-abandoned-property-notice.md

    Discard the actual objects that will otherwise sit in a box in a basement---just not _my_ basement.

+Ulterior motive: one more incentive to get them here for the holidays!

 [Pia Hallenberg][7] interviewed me at lunch time, today.
 Watch for a story in the [Spokesman Review][8].
 She heard about my decluttering project and thinks it will make an interesting story.
 She'll have to